noisebridge/PythonClass/course/flask-project/readme.md

 ####Getting Running
+0. make sure to have cloned the [PyClass repo](https://github.com/PyClass/PyClassLessons)
--create and activate virtualenv. this project is using python 2.7.X
+1. create and activate a virtualenv this project uses python 2.7.X
+3. navigate to the flask-project directory
--$ pip install -r requirements.txt
+    '$ pip install -r requirements.txt'
--open a python shell:
+4. open a python shell and give the command to initialize and create the sqlite db:
 ```python
 >>> from models import createdb
 >>> create_db()
 ```
+5. information on subsequent db migrations can be found with [flask-migrate docs](https://flask-migrate.readthedocs.org/en/latest/)

 ####Goals